Rules

 small, solid racquets, one team serves the ball across the net and

-the opposing team hits it back until a team fails to return the
+the opposing team hits it back until a

 ball.